sts10/tidy/readme.markdown

     -f, --force
             Force overwrite of output file if it exists

-    -g, --ignore-from <IGNORE_FROM_DELIMITER>
+    -g, --ignore-after <IGNORE_AFTER_DELIMITER>
-            Ignore metadata from the first instance of the specified delimiter until the end of line, treating anything before the delimiter as a word.
+            Ignore metadata after the first instance of the specified delimiter until the end of line, treating anything before the delimiter as a word.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
 Works with attribute analysis and most word removal options, but not with word modifications (like to lowercase).
 May not be used together with -d, -D or -G options

-    -G, --ignore-through <IGNORE_THROUGH_DELIMITER>
+    -G, --ignore-before <IGNORE_BEFORE_DELIMITER>
-            Ignore metadata up to and including the first instance of the specified delimiter, treating anything after the delimiter as a word.
+            Ignore metadata before and including the first instance of the specified delimiter, treating anything after the delimiter as a word.
 Delimiter must be a single character (e.g., ',').
 Use 't' for tab and 's' for space.
 Works with attribute analysis and most word removal options, but not with word modifications (like to lowercase).
 May not be